Paleo Flourless Pumpkin Bars are a perfect grain-free dessert with a little chocolate sweetness and all the flavor.

 It can be lonely making a lifestyle change, having most people question your sanity.
 Things like: "Why?
 And don't you miss bread and cheese?
 How can you live like that?" have come up.
 Yes, everything is a little more complicated (if you let it be).
 Going out to eat is different, holidays are a tad challenging and you have to be on your toes when it comes to most packaged food.
 But making this shift sparked more than just changing the way I eat and feel.

 It created a new direction for me.
 At the time I made the decision it was just that.
 I was done eating gluten and dairy because I wanted to feel better.
 I did not foresee all that would be coming with it.
 I simply knew that I wanted an avenue to share what I was learning along the way, with others.
 Sometimes, all it takes is just one little shift in the trajectory of life, to start something completely different and be taken down roads you never imagined.
 I know it sounds a bit frou frou but when you stop searching, you will find what you need in unexpected places.
 But I digress...

 When it comes to baking, my preference is always uncomplicated.
-To me that means, toss everything in a bowl, mix it, and then dump everything in the oven.
-The reality is, my life no longer allows for hours spent in the kitchen, carefully tinkering around, though I hope those days will return at some point.
-In the meantime, let’s take a look at these pumpkin bars.
+To me that means, tossing everything in a bowl, mixing it, and then dumping everything in the oven.
+The reality is, that my life no longer allows for hours spent in the kitchen, carefully tinkering around, though I hope those days will return at some point.
+In the meantime, let's take a look at these pumpkin bars.